Vinnie on the Environment

 Any proposed changes should be decided by a vote of the people.

 - Do you support efforts to keep the Alameda-Tesla expansion area of Carnegie State Vehicle Recreational Area free of off road vehicles?
 Would you support legislation at the State level to buy this piece of property using Alameda County Open Space Funds?
 Why or why not?

 Yes to expanding the area.
 Yes to trying to purchase the property.
 Off road vehicles are very damaging to the environment.

 - Do you support large-scale solar facilities on undeveloped rural lands in the County currently designated for agriculture or open space?
 If so, where is the best placement for these facilities?
 If not, what are your alternative proposals?
 Please be specific.

-Yes.
+However, there may be times when this is a viable alternative.
 I would defer to some of the best practices for locating these facilities that have been developed by groups such as Defenders of Wildlife.

 - The County Supervisors voted to reject renewals of three permits for E & B oil drilling in Livermore due to health, safety and water concerns, as well as a finding of incompatible land use with surrounding vineyards and ranches.
 E & B still holds a remaining drilling permit.
 Would you vote to renew this remaining permit?
 Why or why not?
 E & B Natural Resources is suing the County over the above decision.
 The County has hired outside lawyers to defend its decisions.
 How vigorously would you defend this decision?